ZedfestModding/Modding-Zedfest-Wiki/README.md

 https://github.com/Mythical-Github/Modding-Zedfest-Wiki/wiki/Welcome (I would bookmark this link)

 Code is batch files for automating some of the processes involved (i.e. unpacking, repacking, etc...)

-You can contact me via Discord at 𝓜𝔂𝓽𝓱𝓲𝓬𝓪𝓵#4914